(After my first visit to Children’s Hospital Orange County)

 So I didn’t need to watch the monitors or listen to the long explanation of what the squiggly lines, then the spikes mean while viewed on a screen with the image of the actual patient seizing at the same time.
 In fact I stood outside the door, as far away as I could from the stacked monitors in that room, and I wanted to run directly into whatever rooms were occupied.
 I didn’t want lifeless computer readings but the tangible struggle of life.
 I wanted to grab those children, those toddlers, those teeny babies with wrapped heads in their small beds or cribs, and hold their hands… telling them, I’ve been there before.
 Somehow convey warmth in a very cold situation.
 We may be years, and even worlds of experiences apart, but we are inextricably bound by the mystery of what ails us, and the search for its cure.

-I know it makes no sense and offers very little solace to anyone else, especially a small frightened child new to this disease or one that is fragile from exhaustion because of it, but I wanted to cradle them tightly, and don a matching head full of the leeds, wrapped in gauze, a mane of electrode wires.
+I know it makes no sense and offers very little peace to anyone else, especially a small frightened child new to this disease or one that is fragile from exhaustion because of it, but I wanted to cradle them tightly, and don a matching head full of the leeds, wrapped in gauze, a mane of electrode wires.
 I wanted to provide the comfort and solace of compassion.
 Familiarity, or more appropriately, commonality, in the unfamiliar.
 But I was a stranger and had no right or the privilege to be able to try and make their lives any brighter… sounds ridiculous to suppose I’d be able to lighten their circumstances.

 It doesn’t lessen anyone’s pain, worry, fear or heartache – but I want you to know that as I sit here writing tonight, those children’s faces are still in my mind and the battles they must endure weigh heavily on my heart.
 If only the power to free those precious babies from an evil they don’t understand, already existed.
 The looks in those little eyes, and those of their parents, would be far different.